sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/35-phase3_device_configuration.md

 ## Preface

-In this phase of the build, you will:
+In this phase of the buid, you will configure and calibrate the drone's devices.
+This includes:

-1. Flash your SD card with the software for your Raspberry Pi to work;
+- Flashing your SD card with our software stack
+- Configuring the flight controller for our desired mode of operation
-2. Connect the ESCs to the flight controller;
+- Calibrating the ESCs with respect to the flight controller
-3. Configure the flight controller.

-The flight controller will receive roll, pitch, yaw, and thrust instructions from the Raspberry Pi and send PWM signals to the ESCs.
-The ESCs will use those PWM signals to send a specific voltage to the motors.
-Then, the motors will spin in such a way so that the desired roll, pitch, yaw, and thrust is achieved.
-The flight controller knows which PWM signals to send to the ESCs because it has an **IMU**(Inertial Measurement Unit), which measures the roll, pitch, and yaw of the drone.
+The flight controller will receive roll, pitch, yaw, and thrust instructions from the drone's computer and send corresponding electrical signals to the ESCs (i.e. *PWM signals*).
+The ESCs will use those signals to send variable amounts of power to the motors.
+Then, the motors will spin in such a way so that the desired roll, pitch, yaw, and thrust are achieved.
+The flight controller knows what signals to send to the ESCs because it has an **IMU** (Inertial Measurement Unit), which measures the roll, pitch, and yaw of the drone.

-We must flash the flight controller with firmware so that we may control the hardware on the flight controller.
-We will use a program called **Cleanflight** to configure the flight controller.

 ## Connecting the ESCs to the Flight Controller